aeramireza/GenAI-chatbot/README.md

 # Rule-Based Financial Chatbot with EDA
-Developing of a chatbot to assist with financial inquiries with the GenAI team at BCG X (BCG job simulation)
+Developing of a rule-based chatbot to assist with financial inquiries with the GenAI team at BCG X (BCG job simulation)